loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     | ubuntu-daily    | https://cloud-images.ubuntu.com/daily    | simplestreams |           | YES    | YES    |
     +-----------------+------------------------------------------+---------------+-----------+--------+--------+

-OpenNebula can leverage the existing **images** server by using it as a backend for a :ref:`Marketplace <market_lxd>`..
+OpenNebula can use the existing **images** server as a backend for a :ref:`Marketplace <market_lxd>`.

 Use a KVM disk image
 ~~~~~~~~~~~~~~~~~~~~
-The LXD driver can create a container from an image with a partition table, as long as this image has valid fstab file.
-LXD containers security is based on this uuid mapping, when you start a container its uuids are mapped according to the LXD config.
-However, sometimes the container rootfs cannot be mapped, this issue happens with the marketplace images, and in order to use the you need to set the ``LXD_SECURITY_PRIVILEGED`` to true in the container VM template.
+The LXD driver can create a container from an image with a partition table as long as this image has valid fstab file.
+LXD container security is based on this uuid mapping.
+When you start a container its uuids are mapped according to the LXD config.
+However, sometimes the container rootfs cannot be mapped; this issue happens with the marketplace images, and in order to use them you need to set the ``LXD_SECURITY_PRIVILEGED`` to true in the container VM template.

-You can get this type of images directly from the OpenNebula Marketplace.
+You can get this type of image directly from the OpenNebula Marketplace.

 Custom storage backends
 ~~~~~~~~~~~~~~~~~~~~~~~
-If you want to customize the supported images ex. `vmdk` files, the LXD driver has some modules called mappers which allow the driver to interact with several image formats like ``raw``, ``qcow2`` and ``rbd`` devices.
+If you want to customize the supported images, e.g. `vmdk` files, the LXD driver has some modules called mappers which allow the driver to interact with several image formats, like ``raw``, ``qcow2`` and ``rbd`` devices.

-The mapper basically is a ruby class with two methods defined, a ``do_map`` method, which loads a disk file into a system block device, and an ``do_unmap`` mehtod, which reverts this ex.
+The mapper basically is a Ruby class with two methods defined, a ``do_map`` method, which loads a disk file into a system block device, and a ``do_unmap`` method, which reverts this, e.g.

 .. code::